Legitamine/metanthropes/README.md

 # Metanthropes RPG System
 This is the official Metanthropes RPG system for Foundry VTT.

-- This project is in no way affiliated with or supported by FoundryVTT.
+- This project is in no way affiliated with or supported by Foundry VTT.
 - For more information about Metanthropes RPG visit https://metanthropes.com

 ## Under Development